-I. SUBJECT: Safety Procedures
+I. SUBJECT: Safety

-The purpose of this policy is to set forth the obligation of the Jump River Electric Cooperative, Inc. (the "Cooperative") Board of Directors (the "Board") to establish safety policies and procedures to provide for the safety of its employees.
+The purpose of this policy is to provide oversight and general direction from the Jump River Electric Cooperative, Inc. (the "Cooperative") Board of Directors (the "Board") to Cooperative management in order to maintain a safety program that provides a safe and healthful work environment, protecting both public and employee safety.